dwrolvink/Linux/kvm.md

 Then, add the following line to the top of `/etc/resolv.conf`: `nameserver <virbr1 ip>`.
 Now, your host should go to dnsmasq first to check for unknown hostnames.

+Add the same line to the resolv.conf file on your client.

 ## Installing vmware-workstation